2021 Ottawa Redblacks season

-The 2021 Ottawa Redblacks season was the seventh season for the team in the Canadian Football League.
+The 2021 Ottawa Redblacks season was the seventh season for the team in the Canadian Football League (CFL).
 The Redblacks were eliminated from postseason contention following their week 10 loss to the Hamilton Tiger-Cats on October 23, 2021.
 This was the second straight season that the Redblacks failed to qualify for the playoffs.

 The 2021 season was the first season for Paul LaPolice as the team's head coach and the seventh season with Marcel Desjardins as general manager, until his dismissal on October 25, 2021.

 An 18-game season schedule was originally released on November 20, 2020, but it was announced on April 21, 2021 that the start of the season would likely be delayed until August and feature a 14-game schedule.
 On June 15, 2021, the league released the revised 14-game schedule with regular season play beginning on August 5, 2021.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2021 CFL Global Draft took place on April 15, 2021.
+The 2021 CFL global draft took place on April 15, 2021.
 With the format being a snake draft, the Redblacks selected last in the odd-numbered rounds and first in the even-numbered rounds.